sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 In order to obtain the “\_res” and “\_table\_processed” session summary files you need to use the appropriate functions that can be accessed from the “File” menu.
-Alternatively, you can check the “Process results when finished” checkbox in the “Preferences” window to let ``pychoacoustics`` automatically process these files at the end of an experimental session.
-If processing the result files manually, choose “Process Results” from the “File” menu, to convert a block summary file into a “\_res” session summary file.
+Alternatively, you can check the “Proc.
+Res.” and “Proc.
+Res.
+Table” checkboxes in the control window (see :ref:`sec-gui_left_panel`) to let ``pychoacoustics`` automatically process these files at the end of an experimental session.
+If processing the result files manually, choose “Process Results (Plain Text)” from the “File” menu, to convert a block summary file into a “\_res” session summary file.
 Choose “Process Results Table” to convert a block summary table file into a “\_table\_processed” session summary file.
 You can choose to